 19. Training, Cadence, and Failure Recovery

-The rollout looked good for six weeks.
-Then one lead change, one urgent supplier issue, and one skipped review cycle later, old behavior was back.
+Then one lead change, one urgent supplier issue, and one skipped review cycle later, the old behavior was back — a program quarter of uncontrolled drift before the cadence recovered.
 The relapse analysis found three gaps: the skipped review had been covered by a handoff email, not a backup-trained lead; the lead change had no ownership-transfer protocol; the supplier issue had triggered an exception meeting that displaced the review cadence without a recovery date.

 Three controls were added: a named backup DRI for each cadence slot, a thirty-day cadence audit after any lead change, and an explicit recovery trigger — if any scheduled review is displaced, the next one is held within five days regardless of program pressure.
 Six months later, a second lead change hit the same team.
 The cadence held.